bigchaindb/bigchaindb/docs/server/source/simple-deployment-template/network-setup.md

 sudo apt install monit
 ```

-If you installed the `bigchaindb` Python package, you should have the `bigchaindb-monit-config` script in your `PATH` now.
+If you installed the `bigchaindb` Python package as above, you should have the `bigchaindb-monit-config` script in your `PATH` now.
+Run the script to build a configuration file for Monit:

-Run the script:

 ```
 bigchaindb-monit-config
 ```

-The script builds a configuration file for Monit.

 Run Monit as a daemon, instructing it to wake up every second to check on processes: